weijiehiew/EGL314/README.md

 In this system, we used a publish-subscribe network protocol called "MQTT".

 <br>
-This is so that it is possible for us to send different images to display out into the polarising panel
+This is so that it is possible for us to send different images to display out to the polarising panel

 <br>